ajafff/tsutils/README.md

 // always points to the latest stable version (2.9 as of writing this) import { isIdentifier } from "tsutils/typeguard";
 import { isIdentifier } from "tsutils";

+// always points to the typeguards for the next TypeScript version (3.0 as of writing this) import { isIdentifier } from "tsutils/typeguard/next";
 ```

 Note that if you are also using utility functions, you should prefer the relevant submodule: